 - SIP ALG: We recommend disabling SIP ALG as most implementations outside of Juniper and Cisco incorrectly modify SIP and ultimately corrupt SIP packets rendering them unreadable causing unexpected behaviors such as registration and incoming calls failing.

-- TLS: This is a reliable workaround that alleviates interference caused by SIP ALG as TLS packets are encrypted ultimately preventing corruption.
+- TLS: Is a reliable work around which alleviates interference caused by SIP ALG as TLS packets are encrypted ultimately preventing corruption.
 To use TLS set your phones or endpoints to port 5061.